What facilities are open and what facilities are closed?

 All rentals are cancelled through the closure period and fees will be refunded.
 THPRD is not accepting any new rentals at this time.

-Is THPRD Accepting Financial Aid applications during the closure period?
+Is THPRD Accepting Financial Aid applications at this time?

 How can I get the latest information on what is happening at THPRD?